akiva-capital-holdings/pairwyse-dsl/docs/dsl/libs/opcodes/OtherOpcodes.md

 function opVotersBalance(address _ctxProgram, address) public
 ```

-_Sums all balance in array of account address_
+_Finds a sum of all tokens of users in the array_

 #### Parameters